sprkem/DynamoDB-AutoScale-Lambda/README.md

 **IncrementBuffer** - The amount to scale up by.
 Also used as a proximity measure, meaning if the consumed value plus the buffer is above the capacity, it will take that to mean it should scale up.

 **DecrementPercentBarrier** - Prevents scaling down of capacity until the consumed capacity is below this percentage of the current capacity.
 Geared towards protecting unneccessary scale downs.
-Ignored when dealing with capacity below 10.
+Ignored when dealing within 10 of the MinReads value.

 **DecrementMinutesBarrier** - The minimum number of minutes that must have gone by since the last capacity decrement before another can occur.